Bareflank/hypervisor/README.md

 provide a means to run Windows on a Mac, but there is a whole field of research where hypervisors are used without guest virtual machines.
-Since a hypervisor is capable of controlling the host OS running underneath it, (so called "ring -1"), hypervisors have been used for introspection, reverse engineering, anti-virus, containerization, diversity, and even architectural research like the [MoRE](https://github.com/ainfosec/MoRE) hypervisor.
+Since a hypervisor is capable of controlling the host OS running underneath it (so called "ring -1"), hypervisors have been used for introspection, reverse engineering, anti-virus, containerization, diversity, and even architectural research like the [MoRE](https://github.com/ainfosec/MoRE) hypervisor.
 All of these use